Ankit-lama/localrepo/README.md

-#This os my new repository.
+#This is my new repository.